Sim2Real and Classical Control: From Rigorous Theory to Data-Driven Robotics

 Call for Contributions

-We invite researchers and practitioners in mobile robotics, manipulation, sim-to-real transfer to contribute to our workshop by submitting a two-page paper (excluding references) in IROS format as a PDF (Guidelines here).
+We invite researchers and practitioners in mobile robotics, manipulation, sim-to-real transfer to contribute to our workshop by submitting a four-page paper (excluding references) in IROS format as a PDF (Guidelines here).

 In addition to research papers, we also welcome videos and presentations on relevant topics.